mffiedler/svt-case-doc/learn/docker_registry.md

 docker
 ```

-The __ field is empty for above PV/PVC used for docker registry storage.
+The _STORAGECLASS_ field is empty for above PV/PVC used for docker registry storage.
 So it does not use dynamic provision of PVC.
 See [here](https://docs.openshift.com/container-platform/3.6/install_config/persistent_storage/persistent_storage_glusterfs.html#gfs-provisioning) for more information where it is explained it uses gluster_plugin instead.